 - Edge Turus in Until Death Do Us Part started off as just plain evil; only after going too far and invoking Diplomatic Impunity did he lose An Arm and a Leg.

-- Kagari Izuriha from the anime Black★Rock Shooter is in a wheelchair and homebound after being hit by a car when she was a kid, and is a possessive girl who would strike at anyone who got too close to her friend.
+- Kagari Izuriha from the anime Black★Rock Shooter is in a wheelchair and homebound after being hit by a car when she was a kid, and is a possessive girl who would strike at anyone who got too close to her friend Yomi.
 After the death of her supposed "other self", Kagari was able to walk again, and it's strongly implied that her using the chair even after she had physically healed was a combination of a psychosomatic condition and invoking helplessness to guilt Yomi into staying with her.

 - Any evil automail user from Fullmetal Alchemist.